retazo0018/Gripper-Driver/README.md

 - Run `pytest -v` to run unit tests.

-- Run `python gripper_sim.py` in a terminal to simulates the mock gripper through a socket server.
+- Run `python gripper_sim.py` in a terminal to simulates a mock gripper through a socket server.

 - Run `python gripper_driver.py` to start a client CLI to communicate with the mock gripper.
 The communication is established through sockets as text-based interface.
 Type `help` in the CLI to know the list of commands and their purposes.
 Multiple clients can be started to communicate with the gripper simultaneously.